Nick Adams (actor, born 1931): Struggling actor

-Adams was an avid reader of fan magazines and came to believe he could meet agents and directors by being seen at the Warners Theater in Beverly Hills.
-He got a job there as doorman, usher, and maintenance man, which included changing the notices on the theater marquee.
-He was fired after he put his own name up as a publicity stunt.

-Adams's earliest reported paid acting job in Los Angeles was a stage role at the Las Palmas Theater in a comedy called Mr. Big Shot.
+Adamshock's earliest reported paid acting job in Los Angeles under the name "Nick Adams" was a stage role at the Las Palmas Theater in a comedy called Mr. Big Shot.
 Although he was paid about $60 a week, Adams had to pay $175 for membership in Actors' Equity Association.
 He also earned $25 one night at the Mocambo nightclub, filling in for Pearl Bailey who had fallen ill.
 Eight years later, Hedda Hopper told Adams she recalled writing about him at the time; and he replied by reciting back to her, "Nick Adams, gas station attendant from New Jersey, did an impersonation of Jimmy Cagney and a scene from Glass Menagerie."

 After three years of struggle and optimistic self-promotion, his first film role came in 1951, an uncredited one-liner as a Western Union delivery boy in George Seaton's Somebody Loves Me (1952).
-This allowed him to join the Screen Actors Guild, but he was unable to find steady acting work, even when "creatively" claiming he had appeared with Palance in The Silver Tassie in New York.
+This allowed him to join the Screen Actors Guild, but he was unable to find steady acting work, even when "creatively" claiming he had appeared with Jack Palance in The Silver Tassie in New York.
 Undaunted, Adams joined a theater workshop run by Arthur Kennedy.
-In January 1952, Adams enlisted in the United States Coast Guard.
+In January 1952, Adams enlisted in the U.S. Coast Guard during the Korean War, serving as an Electrician's Mate.
+He served until 1955, attaining the rank of Petty Officer Second Class and was awarded the National Defense and Korean War Service Medals.